Testimonials

 • “The IC has given me great exposure to how a portfolio is run and the specific considerations that go into making an investing decision.
 My work helped me realize that it’s not only about the numbers - there are a magnitude of qualitative nuances and assumptions that go into financial analysis.“

-Aajan is a 2nd year Industrial Engineer from Johns Creek, Georgia.
-He has work experience as a technology intern at Brightstar Device Protection.
-On Campus, he is also a member of the of the GTSF First-Year Leadership Initiative and Greek Life.
+Josh is a 2nd year Business Administration student from Flowery Branch, Georgia.
+He has work experience as an Equity Research Intern at DM Capital Management.
+On Campus, he is also a member of Scheller Business Ambassadors.

 Why did you decide to try to join the IC?